PaulieB14/token-api-dashboard/README.md

 Your dashboard will be automatically built and deployed.
 Vercel will provide you with a unique URL where your dashboard is accessible.

+## Theme Implementation

+The dashboard implements a light/dark theme system with the following features:

+- Theme preference is saved in local storage
+- System preference detection (automatically uses dark theme if your system prefers it)
+- Fast theme switching with no UI flashes
+- Smooth transitions between themes after initial load
+- Theme toggle button in the header

 ## Usage

 The dashboard provides a user-friendly interface for interacting with various Token API endpoints: